meysam81/go-zxc/README.md

 | BenchmarkCompressLevels/Default-12  | 146947     | 7705 ns/op    | 5840.28 MB/s | 49152 B/op | 1 allocs/op |
 | BenchmarkCompressLevels/Balanced-12 | 161617     | 8235 ns/op    | 5464.67 MB/s | 49152 B/op | 1 allocs/op |
 | BenchmarkCompressLevels/Compact-12  | 138926     | 8285 ns/op    | 5431.42 MB/s | 49152 B/op | 1 allocs/op |

+## Use Cases

+### In-Memory Compression

+Best for small to medium-sized data that fits in memory.
+Use `Compress` and `Decompress` functions.

+### Streaming Compression

+Best for large files (hundreds of MB or larger) that may not fit in memory.
+The streaming API uses a multi-threaded pipeline with asynchronous I/O to maximize throughput.
+Use `StreamCompress` and `StreamDecompress` functions.

 ## License